 The intent of this trail cross-section is to show various types of trails that are separated within a linear park or "Greenway".
-When buildings line greenways it is important to create activation and "eyes" on the corridor with outdoor dining, benches, tables, and storefronts.
-Such activation enhances visibility and safety for trail users.
+When the backs of the buildings line the greenway linear park it is important for these buildings to create activation and "eyes" on the corridor with outdoor dining, benches, tables, and storefronts.
+Trees can create linear corridors and be clustered to provide rooms of open space.

-Figure 15.
-Sample Greenway Corridor Trail Section
+Figure 3.58: Greenway Corridor Trail